 The last thing CSMs want to do is disappoint their customers.
 After all, when customers are disengaged and neglected, you’ll become susceptible to increased churn rates, and while it is possible, re-engaging a churned customer isn’t easy.

 Of course, everyone wants to be able to have their customers leave fully satisfied.
 But realistically, in a SaaS business model that isn’t feasible.
 In turn, by letting people down you compromise the quality of your service.
 If customers feel neglected this can spark a high churn rate — something you definitely want to avoid like the plague.
 Essentially, providing genuinely helpful feedback works both ways.

 Account Managers, on the other hand, might be categorized as “yes” people.
 If you’re paid by the hour by the customer, there can be an obligation to agree to every request made; this can often not only be disappointing for the client but incredibly time-consuming.

 The different approaches of Customer Success Managers vs. Account Managers

 A key difference between Account Managers and CSMs can be measured by their skill sets, and the way both industries feed into each other is highly contested.

 Account management is very much a subset of a strategic CSM’s skills.
-Both fields function in similar ways, but this overlap in skill set comprising both roles aren’t equally shared.
-In fact the reverse situation isn’t applicable; Customer Success Management isn’t a mirror of Account Management.
+Both fields function in similar ways, but this overlap in skill set comprising both roles isn’t equally shared.
+In fact, the reverse situation isn’t applicable; Customer Success Management isn’t a mirror of Account Management.